AnMeiDP/AnMeiDP/README.md

 - 👋 Hi, I’m @AnMeiDP
-- 👀 I’m interested in learning about APIs
+- 👀 I’m interested in learning about coding embedded systems
-- 🌱 I’m currently learning Python.
+- 🌱 I’m studying Computer Engineering.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...